 We provide shared bins for multi-unit and apartment sites across Moreland.
 These are for use by all residents at the site.

 - Multi-unit developments with four or more dwellings will be issued shared FOGO bins.
 One 240L FOGO bin will be shared between six units, to a maximum of three FOGO bins in total at the site.
 A maximum of four caddies will be delivered to the site, but extra caddies can be collected from a Customer Service Centre.
+You can find the locations and contact details for our Customer Service Centres on our Contact us page.

 - Multi-unit developments with fewer than four dwellings will be issued with individual FOGO bins.